juan-m-vega/early-childhood-education-data-analysis/README.md

 ![school-readiness-outcomes](./assets/school-readiness-outcomes.jpeg)

 Overall, this early childhood education program served an increasing diverse population and met an increasing demand of quality child care services, while also supporting young children in developing healthy lifes.
+To execute this project, [the `early-childhood-education-data-analysis.R` script](https://github.com/juan-m-vega/early-childhood-education-data-analysis/blob/main/early-childhood-education-data-analysis.R) was created to generate these visualizations and Shiny Dashboard.